Corporations and business translation service

 ⤷ We must keep in mind that specific languages are naturally lengthier than others, so the visual elements of the document may have to be tweaked accordingly.

-Or, if this is not possible, we will need to adapt the translation to the design.
+- Or we will need to adapt the translation to the design.

-→ For instance, translating a car ad in a magazine may require modifying the slogan to ensure that it fits aesthetically into the logo.
+→ For instance, translating a car ad in a magazine may require modifying the slogan to ensure it fits aesthetically into the logo.

 Define expectations for corporations and business translation